Best Thai Food In Asheville: 7 Spots We Most Recommend For Noodles, Soups, & More

 DTK Thai Kitchen

-Order anything from traditional noodles like Pad Thai, Pad See Ew, Pad Woon Sen, and Drunken Noodles – along with apps, soups, stir-fries, and curries.
-You cannot beat the convenience and price.
+As you can tell from our kitchen island, DTK Thai Kitchen is our go-to takeout spot (usually DoorDash).
+For local Thai food in Asheville – mostly North Asheville residents like us know about them and go here – order anything from traditional noodles like Pad Thai, Pad See Ew, Pad Woon Sen, and Drunken Noodles along with apps, soups, stir-fries, and curries.
 Discover all that North Asheville has to offer for foodies.
+I’m biased, but it is my favorite part of the city, along with RAD.

 DTK Thai Kitchen | 535 Merrimon Ave # C, Asheville, NC 28804 | (828) 251-1960